LarouexSoftwareDesign/Yoder/README.md

 - Fire Box - High heat and the most important zone for variables to maintain consistency through the smoker.
 - Warming Box - This box is used to hold items and keep them warm.
 It is also capable of acting as a smoking box and sports it own chimney.
 - The chamber area(s) for front and back are monitored for consistency.
-You want to maintain steady temperatures for the various lifecycles of the cooking for diffrent meats, etc.
+You want to maintain steady temperatures for the various lifecycles of the cooking for different meats, etc.

 ![alt text](./Assets/YoderZonesMonitor-transparent-1700.png "Yoder Zones")